 The Faculty Idea Grant program invites Bethel Seminary professors to develop classroom learning opportunities, ranging from class assignments to entire teaching units.
 These bring work, vocation, and economics into dialogue with the classical theological disciplines and contemporary leadership theory.
 Interested faculty are encouraged to learn more and apply.

 Development of course opportunities is ongoing.
 Curricular impact has already included a special full-semester course on theology of work and vocation, an internship readiness course for all Master's of Divinity and Master's in Ministry Practice students, and a vocational thread that has been added to the formation arc that student's interact with throughout their coursework.
 These classroom opportunities focus on students' own capacity and vision for faith-work integration, as well as their capacity to lead parishioners and others in light of this vision.

 Our church partners are faith communities in the Twin Cities area who are seeking biblical wisdom on work in an increasingly secular world.
 We readily confess that we learn as much as we teach when we get together with these communities.
 It is good—indeed, essential—for a seminary to listen carefully to those living on the “front lines” of ministry and life in our post-Christian world.
 Out of that learning, we are developing and giving back resources that will help many churches bring to their people a new, kingdom vision of work.

 - Freshwater Community Church - St. Bonifacius, MN

 - Lighthouse Christian Church - Rosemount, MN

 - Wooddale Church - Eden Prairie, MN

-We have partnered with Christianity Today International to create relevant 6-week courses on faith-work integration.
-Our first course introduced a number of reflections about the relationship between faith and work.
-Our second course will be specifically themed on calling and vocation.
-These materials are piloted in partner church in a seminar mode, with the launch of the second course anticipated in Spring 2015.
+We have partnered with Christianity Today International to create relevant and practical 6-week courses on faith-work integration.
+One of the courses explores the relationship between faith and work, while another specifically looks at calling and vocation.
+Development is currently underway for a course that explores faith and economics.
+These materials have been piloted in partner church in a seminar mode.